Sparassis Crispa – Cauliflower Mushroom Identification Guide + Recipes

 Do not use the stem for cooking.
 It can cause reactions such as nausea and vomiting!

-The good thing about this cauliflower-looking mushroom is that it has hardly any dangerous look-alikes.
+The good thing about this cauliflower-looking mushroom is that it has hardly any poisonous look-alikes.
 But that doesn’t mean you shouldn’t look carefully at the mushroom you pick.
 Some people have mistaken cauliflower mushrooms for coral mushrooms.
 With mushroom picking always pay close attention to what you have gathered.

 If you’re not sure whether you’ve picked up a poisonous look-alike, throw the mushroom away.
 Better safe than sorry when it comes to mushrooms.